 BLAINE, Wash. – U.S. Customs and Border Protection (CBP) expanded the use of biometric facial comparison technology Dec.
 15 to the border crossings at the ports of Laurier, Metaline Falls, Ferry, Boundary, and Frontier as part of CBP’s land border innovation efforts.

-“I am pleased to announce the implementation of biometric facial comparison technology at these four additional border crossings,” said Seattle Director of Field Operations Brian Humphrey.
+“I am pleased to announce the implementation of biometric facial comparison technology at these five additional border crossings,” said Seattle Director of Field Operations Brian Humphrey.
 “This cutting-edge technology is proving to be effective at intercepting impostors and helps streamline the arrival process for travelers.”

 Simplified Arrival is an enhanced international arrival process that uses facial biometrics to automate the manual document checks that are already required for admission into the United States.
 This process provides travelers with a secure, touch less travel experience while fulfilling a longstanding Congressional mandate to verify the entry and exit of non-U.S. citizens.